canique/smartmeter-reader/README.md

-# Smartmeter Reader for Landis + Gyr E450
+# Smartmeter Reader for Landis + Gyr E450 / ISKRA AM550

 This project deals with the Smartmeter Landis + Gyr E450 / ISKRA AM550 which are (in my case) operated by Wiener Netze.
 It reads the data from the optical user interface (de: Kundenschnittstelle).